 However, a beauty fridge could be seen as an investment for your skin — helping you get more bang for your buck out of those pricey serums and face masks you love to splurge on.

 Unless specified on the package, skincare products don’t need refrigeration — but keeping them cool could provide some added benefits.
 “There are some formulations that have relatively short shelf lives, and for some of them, refrigeration will prevent that,” says King.
 Ingredients that fall under the “short shelf life” category include vitamin C, retinol, probiotics and some combinations of benzoyl.
 Some skincare products that are known for being “clean” or “natural” can also be refrigerated because they may lack those preservatives that could help extend their lifespan.

-Unless specified on the package, skincare products don’t need refrigeration — but keeping them cool could provide some added benefits.
+Unless specified on the package, skincare products do not need refrigeration — but keeping them cool could provide some added benefits.

 But let’s be clear: These are all added benefits and unnecessary to the efficiency of your products.
 While it might be nice for some skincare products, a beauty fridge is not recommended for makeup and is nonessential for skincare — it entirely exists just for a great Insta beauty pic.

 “If you like soothing skin masks, you use them a lot, and you like the convenience of not having to walk to the kitchen, then sure, I think they’re great.
 But I don’t think it’s a necessity,” King says.

 Instead, to use your skincare products to the fullest, make sure they are always stored in a cool, dry place and avoid letting them sit in hot and humid places such as the bathroom, suggests King.
 And lastly, pay attention to expiration dates on beauty products for best skincare results.
 “When skincare products expire, their active ingredients may be less potent and therefore less effective,” says King.
 “Also, it is possible for yeast or bacteria to grow in outdated products, which can then cause skin irritations or even infections.”